jwoodcock/CurlBack/README.md

         $batchRequest->processRequests();
 </pre>

-The BatchHandler has a expanded interface as well for multiple methods for interactions.
-Here is a list of all it's methods.
+The BatchHandler has an expanded interface as well for multiple methods of interactions.
+Here is a list of all available methods.

 __construct($requests, $curl)
 The $requests is an array holder requests arrays.
 See following section